About Institutional Repositories

 - To manage and measure research and teaching activities

-- To support student endeavors, providing access to theses, dissertations and tools for journal publication, conference presentation and management, etc.
+- To support student endeavors, providing access to theses, dissertations, and tools for journal publication, conference presentation, management, etc.

-- To capture the university records for the purposes of preservation and improving the efficiency of organizational operations for activities like accreditations and assessments
+- To capture the university records for the purposes of preservation and to improve the efficiency of organizational operations for activities like accreditations and assessments

-- To provide a suite of open access, scholarly publishing services and research tools that enable departments, research units, and individual scholars associated with the Otterbein University to have direct control over the creation and dissemination of the full range of their scholarship.
+- To provide a suite of open access, scholarly publishing services, and research tools that enable departments, research units, and individual scholars associated with Otterbein University to have direct control over the creation and dissemination of the full range of their scholarship.

 - To document and record Otterbein’s history and progress online